Use RBMPs if you need:

 Use the map to find your RBD.

-There are 11 river basin districts in England and Wales.
+There are 11 RBDs in England and Wales.
 The Environment Agency manage the 7 RBDs in England.

 Natural Resources Wales (NRW) manage the Western Wales RBD.
 NRW and the Environment Agency jointly manage the Dee and Severn RBDs.
 See the RBMPs for Western Wales and Dee on the NRW website.

 The Scottish Environment Protection Agency (SEPA) and the Environment Agency jointly manage the Solway Tweed RBD.
 See the Solway Tweed RBMP on the SEPA website.